What to expect from your breast cancer radiation therapy

 By precisely targeting the breast and lymph nodes, the goal of radiation therapy is to stop the growth or spread of the breast cancer cells while minimising side effects and preserving surrounding healthy tissues.

 The radiation therapy is often delivered in ‘fractions’ which are daily intervals or doses.
 Delivering radiation doses in fractions allows time for the healthy cells that are exposed to the radiation to repair between treatments while allowing the cancer cells to die.

 What type of radiation therapy is used for breast cancer?

 The most common type of radiation therapy for breast cancer is external beam radiation.
 This uses high-energy radiation beams delivered by a linear accelerator (or LINAC) machine to deliver radiation from outside your body to destroy cancer cells in the breast.
 Advanced techniques are used to deliver the radiation therapy at a precise dose to the targeted treatment area.

 What happens before radiation therapy begins?

-Before treatment starts, your radiation oncologist will review your health record, talk about your general health and diagnosis, and explain the treatment process, options, and potential side effects.
+Before starting, the treatment team including your radiation oncologist and nurse will review your health record, talk about your general health and diagnosis, and explain more about the treatment process, options, and potential side effects.